Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 "[Forest](https://archive.is/bUw87)," who was propositioned for sex and sexually assaulted while she was sleeping ([February 1st, 2016](https://archive.is/1x40b#selection-647.0-649.0)).

-The third is Isis Agora Lovecruft ([@isislovecruft](https://twitter.com/isislovecruft)), another [core Tor developer](https://archive.is/yxqlC#selection-395.0-395.15), who [revealed herself](https://archive.is/mmt9h) in a [blog post](https://archive.is/4lywH) as "Forest" on the same day that Macrina claimed to be "Sam."
-However she ruminates [less about the incident itself](https://archive.is/4lywH#selection-225.73-225.342) and more about when she [tried to resolve the situation six months ago in Valencia](https://archive.is/4lywH#selection-183.0-183.8)...
+Isis Agora Lovecruft ([@isislovecruft](https://twitter.com/isislovecruft)), another [core Tor developer](https://archive.is/yxqlC#selection-395.0-395.15), [revealed herself](https://archive.is/mmt9h) in a [blog post](https://archive.is/4lywH) as "Forest".
+However she ruminates [less about the incident itself](https://archive.is/4lywH#selection-225.73-225.342) and more about when she [tried to resolve the situation six months previously in Valencia](https://archive.is/4lywH#selection-183.0-183.8)...

 > Instead, I had planned to gather people for a secret meeting in Valencia, somewhere calm, neutral, and away from events, like on the beach, invite Jake, and have everyone willing who has ever been sexually assaulted, humiliated, harassed, or felt their boundaries disrespected, by him to take turns telling a few sentences about what he did to them and how it made them feel.
 Then we would tell Jake that, as his friends, we thought this needed to stop, and that we’d either deliver a list of the stories to The Tor Project and other organisations, or make all the stories public, if he refused to hold himself accountable for his actions or his behaviour did not appear to improve.
 In planning this secret meeting, I tried to determine what would cause Jake to perpetually disrespect other people like this, and if there were any positive things we could do to help him.